Lectin: Dietary lectin

 Some studies have found that lectins may interfere with absorption of some minerals, such as calcium, iron, phosphorus, and zinc.
 The binding of lectins to cells in the digestive tract may disrupt the breakdown and absorption of some nutrients, and as they bind to cells for long periods of time, some theories hold that they may play a role in certain inflammatory conditions such as rheumatoid arthritis and type 1 diabetes, but research supporting claims of long-term health effects in humans is limited and most existing studies have focused on developing countries where malnutrition may be a factor, or dietary choices are otherwise limited.

 Lectin-free diet

-The first writer to advocate a lectin-free diet was Peter J. D'Adamo, a naturopathic physician best known for promoting the Blood type diet.
+The first writer to advocate a lectin-free diet was Peter J. D'Adamo, a Naturopath best known for promoting the Blood type diet.
 He argued that lectins may damage a person's blood type by interfering with digestion, food metabolism, hormones, insulin production—and so should be avoided.
 D'Adamo provided no scientific evidence nor published data for his claims, and his diet has been criticized for making inaccurate statements about biochemistry.